webplatform/docs/tutorials/css-regions/index.md

 layout options described above.
-Small-screen browsers avoid the CSS Region feature altogether, suppressing the section element that would have displayed the complex layout, and also suppressing content elements (such as the pull-quote) that don't need to be presented within the simpler layout:
+Small-screen browsers avoid the CSS Region feature altogether, suppressing the section element that would have displayed the complex layout, and also suppressing content elements (such as the pull-quote) that do not need to be presented within the simpler layout:

  /* tablet & desktop browsers */